 If you’re struggling with chronic lower back pain, you’ve likely heard of various treatments.
 One highly effective, minimally invasive option is lumbar radiofrequency neurotomy, also known as radiofrequency ablation.
 In simple terms, this procedure uses heat generated by radio waves to target the specific nerves that are sending pain signals from your lower back to your brain.
 By interrupting these signals, we can provide significant and lasting pain relief.
 It’s a way to quiet the source of the pain without major surgery.
 Let’s break down how it works, starting with the part of your spine this treatment focuses on.

-A Look at Your Lumbar Facet Joints
+Why Your Lumbar Facet Joints Cause Pain

 Your spine is made up of a column of bones called vertebrae.
 Connecting these bones are small, stabilizing joints called facet joints.
 The ones in your lower back are the lumbar facet joints.
 Think of them as tiny hinges that allow your back to bend and twist while preventing you from over-twisting.
 When these joints become inflamed or arthritic due to injury, overuse, or age, they can become a major source of chronic pain.
 The cartilage can wear down, causing bone to rub against bone and irritating the nearby nerves.
 This is often what we call facet joint syndrome, and it’s a common cause of persistent lower back pain.

-How Nerves Send Pain Signals from Your Back
+How Nerves Create Back Pain Signals

 Every facet joint has small nerves, called medial branch nerves, that are responsible for sending sensation information back to your brain.
 When a facet joint is healthy, you don’t notice them.
 But when a joint is damaged or inflamed, these nerves fire off pain signals.
 This creates a constant stream of communication telling your brain that your back hurts.
 This is why you might feel a dull, aching pain that can sometimes radiate into your buttocks or thighs.
 For those with chronic back pain, this signaling system is stuck in the “on” position, making it difficult to find relief through conservative treatments like rest or physical therapy alone.